kakamband/fepper-wordpress/README.md

 # A frontend prototyper tool for rapid prototyping of web sites

-#### This checkout of Fepper has templates configured for WordPress, along with a WordPress theme built to accept those templates.
+#### This checkout of Fepper has templates configured for WordPress, along with a [WordPress theme](https://wordpress.org/themes/fepper/) built to accept those templates.
-The Fepper WordPress theme is backward-compatible with WordPress core down to WordPress 4.0.
+The Fepper WordPress theme is backward-compatible with WordPress core down to WordPress 4.5.

 * [Main project](https://github.com/electric-eloquence/fepper)